raster-interfacing/PatientResult/README.md

 # PatientResult
-This repository is used for view PatientResult
+This repository is used for view PatientResult.